FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 light function of the PSI Multicultivator to simulate light exposure approximating sun rise through to sunset.
-The area under the sinusoidal curves is equivalent to the area of a triangular photoregime of equivalent photoperiod (Campbell, unpub), therefore the equation to determine the cumulative diel PUR (µmol photons m^-2^ d^-1^) is one half of the base (photoperiod) multiplied by the height (PUR) (Equation
+The area under the sinusoidal curves is equivalent to the area of a triangular photoregime of equivalent photoperiod, therefore the equation to determine the cumulative diel PUR (µmol photons m^-2^ d^-1^) is one half of the base (photoperiod) multiplied by the height (PUR) (Equation
 \@ref(eq:SumPURDay)); where PUR is the usable light (µmol photons m^-2^ s^-1^) calculated from